andrewhopper/vision316/books/medical-model-falacy/outline.md

 0→1: Being fully in

-The impermanence of “science” and the permanence of wisdom
+The impermanence of "science" and the permanence of wisdom

 Encoded truth in tradition and scripture